 It’s not just children who love routines – adults benefit from them too!
 Try to create a regular, reliable routine for childcare/kinder days, to help everyone understand what to expect.
 On arrival, knowing what will be happening in the centre will assist children to be even more confident and settle into the day better.
 (This will help you relax too!)
 At the door, we have some lines for parents to say to their child and the educator on leaving.

 3. Focus on relationships

 We believe that collaboration with families is essential for the best outcomes for children in early childhood.
 We will take a photo of the hug/cuddle on departure to go up on the wall near the gate.
 Children love to be added to the gallery as they can see that this is not just happening to them alone.

-Each year families are invited to Meet and Greets: Harmony Day in March, the shortest day of the year in June is Movie Night, we celebrate the International Day of Peace in September and a final graduation and concert in December.
+Each year families are invited to Meet and Greets: Harmony Day in March, the shortest day of the year in June is Disco Night, we celebrate the International Day of Peace in September and a final graduation and concert in December.
 Each term we host events to discuss aspects of our program.
 Mothers, fathers and grandparents are acknowledged with an open invitation for observing and interacting with their child on specific days throughout the year.